-Job References & Hiring Law in California: What Can Employers?
+Job References in California: What Can a Former Employer Say?

 When applying for new jobs, many California employees face a common concern: they didn’t leave their last job on the best terms, but they have to give an honest list of their last jobs to their prospective employer.